+- "Backup"

+- files (to be uploaded) must be in the openvario\backup\home\root\.xcsoar folder

+- o the most common would be:

+- waypoints and task (default "mySeeYouFile.cup")

+- o update other files as need including:

+- airspace

+- flarmnet (flarm database)

+- maps

+- etc

-- "Upload Upload files from USB still to XCSoar" - o files (to be uploaded) must be in the openvario/upload/xcsoar folder - o typical files are: - waypoints (default "mySeeYouFile.cup") - airspace - flarmnet (flarm database) - maps - etc - o default files have been provided already on the DDSC purchased SDCard - o once the required file is uploaded, they should be removed from the usb stick to prevent repeated uploads - o the usb stick can be removed when the 'dismount' message is displayed on OpenVario (however the SD Card must remain insitu!) - "Download\IGC Downland XCSoat IGC files to USB"
+- o default files have been provided already in the OpenVario.

+- once the required file is uploaded, they should be removed from the usb stick to prevent repeated uploads

+- the usb stick can be removed when the 'dismount' message is displayed on OpenVario

+- "Restore"

+- O PLEASE NOTE:

+- THE AVERAGE PILOT WON'T HAVE A NEED FOR THIS OPTION UNLESS THEY HAVE CREATED A UNIQUE PILOT PROFILE OR SIMILAR.

-- o IGC files will be downloaded to the openvario/igc folder - o If a connect device flight logs want to be downloaded, this must be done inside XCSoar prior to existing to the shell.
+- Your usb stick will be updated with files from the OpenVario (internal sd card).
+THIS MAY OVERWRITE your files. - This (option) isn't used to download flight logs/traces.
+See earlier section for instructions. - o If a connected device flight log needs to be downloaded, this must be done inside XCSoar prior to exiting to the shell.
 See elsewhere for how to do this.